mismith0227/wp-theme-modernize/readme.txt

 * Social links ( in footer )

 == Using minified JavaScript ==
-bundle.js is a compressed file, and compiled out of files located in /src/js/
+bundle.js is a compressed file, which is compiled from files located in /src/js/

 /* Third Party Resources
 /* -------------------------------------------------------------- */